 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
+Drainage is assumed to be connected to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors installed.
+Smoke detectors and burglar alarm installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection At the time of my inspection the property was vacant and unfurnished and all floors were covered.
-No access gained to any roof space as both access hatches within the hall were stuck shut at the time of inspection, presumably with paint.
-No access gained to any sub floor areas.
-Not all windows were tested.
+Any additional limits to inspection At the time of my inspection the property was occupied, fully furnished and all floors were covered.
+Personal effects noted throughout the property and within cupboards which subsequently restricted my inspection.
+My inspection of the main roof space over the first floor landing was restricted due to flooring and an exceptionally large amount of stored goods.
+My inspection of the roof space over the kitchen was restricted to a 'head and shoulders' inspection only due to large amounts of insulation material having been laid between and over the ceiling joists.
 Not all roof slopes or elevations could be seen from ground level due to sight line/boundary restrictions.
-I have not carried out an inspection for Japanese Knotweed and

-Any additional limits to inspection unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
+No access gained to any sub-floor areas.
+My inspection of the garage was restricted to a view from the entrance doors due to an exceptionally large amount of stored goods.
+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
-Concealed areas beneath and around the shower tray were not visible.
+Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
+Further

-Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
+Any additional limits to inspection advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.